La Center (sternwheeler): Capsized in wind storm

 On Wednesday December 14, 1921, La Center was returned to service, having been raised the week before without much difficulty.
 La Center was then running on a tri-weekly route between La Center, Ridgefield, and Portland and way points on the Lewis, Lake, Columbia and Willamette rivers.

 Operation by W.H.
 Hembree

 In 1925, La Center was operated by W.H.
 Hembree.

+Disposition

-DispositionLa Center was abandoned in 1931.
+La Center was abandoned in 1931.